mmmads/BAM_ABS/README.md

 ####Execution
 #####a) Pre-process the input data:
-Step 1: Prior to execute this step, Samtools need to be installed on the system.
+_Step 1_: Prior to execute this step, Samtools need to be installed on the system.
 After installing Samtools, run Samtools to get overlapped unique reads in sam format
 * Input: ambiguous reads in bed format, unique reads in bam format
 * Output: Unique reads in sam format with mapping quality greater than a given value
 ```